babasfdc/lwc_base_unix/README.md

-# This Repository is a Proof of concept in usinf Salesforce LWC Framework with Base Components and SLDS
+# This Repository is a Proof of concept in usin Salesforce LWC Framework with Base Components and SLDS

 ## Project Setup